shivam2014/locallama-mcp/README.md

 - `get_free_models`: Retrieve the list of free models from OpenRouter
 - `clear_openrouter_tracking`: Force a fresh update of OpenRouter models if you encounter issues
 - `benchmark_free_models`: Benchmark the performance of free models from OpenRouter
+- `analyze_code_task`: Analyze a complex coding task and get a decomposition plan
+- `visualize_dependencies`: Generate a visual representation of task dependencies

 Example usage in Cline.Bot: